mocks-server/main/README.md

 By default, the client is configured to request to http://localhost:3100/admin, based in the [default options of @mocks-server][mocks-server-options-url]

-You can change both the base url of the "@mocks-server", and the base api path of the "@mocks-server/plugin-admin-api" using the `config` method in your project's `cypress/support/commands.js`:
+You can change both the base url of the "@mocks-server", and the admin api path of the "@mocks-server/plugin-admin-api" using the `config` method in your project's `cypress/support/commands.js`:

 ```js
 import { config } from "@mocks-server/cypress-commands";